painting a room

 19. Improve Your Painting Technique

 Improving your painting technique is a great and often overlooked way to avoid mess while painting your room.
+This article, under the heading ‘Technique‘, has some great tips on how to use rollers and paintbrushes.

 using a coat hanger as a drip stopper

 1. Using wire cutters, cut off the long bottom part of a coat hanger.
-I.e., the part the trousers hang on.
+I.e. the part the trousers hang on.
 Discard the top half.

 21. Use a Paint Bucket